tasnaps/DrowsinessDetection/README.md

 - `VideoMAE.py`: This is a script that processes video data using the VideoMAE model.
 It specifically handles video data streams and can be used for tasks that span several frames such as fatigue detection.

-- `ViTImage.py` (replace with your actual filename): This script processes static image data using ViT model.
+- `ViTImage_Drowsiness_ImageProcessing.py` : This script processes static image data using ViT model.
 It receives an image file path as an argument and outputs the results of the analysis.

 ## Usage